SteffenPottel/td_vrptw_instancegenerator/README.md

 # td_vrptw_instancegenerator
-Generator for Solomon-type instances with service stations as well as their time-dependent travel times and resource consumptions
+This repository contains a generator for Solomon-type instances with service stations for the time-dependent vehicle routing problem with time windows.
+A generator for time-dependent travel times and resource consumptions is provided as well.